Ilshidur/node-mercure/README.md

 > -> *[Documentation](docs/API.md#publisher)*

-It can be created in different ways :
+It can be created in different ways:

 * using an existing `Hub` instance (when the app is meant to be THE ONLY publisher)
 * using an existing `Server` instance (when the app is meant to be a publisher)
-* using configuration : `host`, `port`... (when the publisher and the hub are distant)
+* using configuration: `host`, `port`... (when the publisher and the hub are distant)

-It handles :
+It handles:

 * Message publication to the Hub
 * Message encryption *(optional)*